GiGurra/fl/README.md

 enforced to crash the current process.
 You cannot catch panics, and they are not meant to be caught.
 Panics are used to signal that something went wrong and the process should crash.

-Because of how the BEAM works, panics are not as bad as they sound.
-The BEAM is designed to handle process crashes gracefully, and the supervisor tree will restart the process if it crashes.
+Panics are not as bad as they sound.
+The runtime is designed to handle virtual thread/subprocess crashes gracefully, and a properly configured supervisor will address crashes.

 ```fluffy
 panic("Something went wrong")